cgruver/okd4-upi-lab-setup/docs/pages/DNS_Config.md

     sed -i "s|%%LAB_DOMAIN%%|${LAB_DOMAIN}|g" /etc/named/zones/db.10.11.11
     sed -i "s|%%LAB_DOMAIN%%|${LAB_DOMAIN}|g" /etc/named/zones/db.sinkhole

 Now let's talk about this configuration, starting with the A records, (forward lookup zone).
-If you did not use the 10.11.11/24 network as illustrated, then rename the file, `/etc/named/zones/db.your.domain.org`, to reflect your local domain.
-Then edit it to reflect the appropriate A records for your setup.
+If you did not use the 10.11.11/24 network as illustrated, then you will have to edit the files to reflect the appropriate A and PTR records for your setup.

 In the example file, there are some entries to take note of:

 1. The KVM hosts are named `kvm-host01`, `kvm-host02`, etc...
 Modify this to reflect the number of KVM hosts that your lab setup with have.
 The example allows for three hosts.

-1. The control plane server is `bastion`.
-If your control plane is also one of your KVM hosts, then you do not need a separate A record for this.
+1. The Bastion Host is `bastion`.

 1. The Sonatype Nexus server gets it's own alias A record, `nexus.your.domain.org`.
 This is not strictly necessary, but I find it useful.
 For your lab, make sure that this A record reflects the IP address of the server where you have installed Nexus.
 In this example, it is installed on the bastion host.

 1. These example files contain references for a full OpenShift cluster with an haproxy load balancer.
-The OKD cluster has three each of master, infrastructure, and application (compute) nodes.
-In this tutorial, you will build a minimal cluster with one master node, one infrastructure node, and two application nodes.
+The OKD cluster has three each of master, and worker (compute) nodes.
+In this tutorial, you will build a minimal cluster with three master nodes which are also schedulable as workers.

-    There are also records for four "SAN" nodes which I use to host a GlusterFS implementation, as well as records for three "DB" hosts which I use to host a MariaDB Galera cluster.
-More on these later.

-     __Remove superflouous entries from these files as needed.__
+     __Remove or add entries to these files as needed for your setup.__

-1. There are two wildcard records that OpenShift needs.
+1. There is one wildcard record that OKD needs:

-        *.prd-infra.your.domain.com
-        *.prd-apps.your.domain.com
+        *.apps.okd4.your.domain.org

-     The "infra" record is for your OpenShift console and other Infrastructure interfaces and APIs.
-The "apps" record will be for all of the applications that you deploy into your OpenShift cluster.
-The names of the wildcard records are arbitrary.
-I have chosen prd-infra, and prd-apps to reflect the infrastruture and application interfaces for my "production" OpenShift cluster.
+     The "apps" record will be for all of the applications that you deploy into your OKD cluster.

-     These wildcard A records need to point to the entry point for your OpenShift cluster.
-If you build a cluster with three master nodes and three infrastruture nodes, you will need a load balancer in front of the cluster.
+     This wildcard A record needs to point to the entry point for your OKD cluster.
+If you build a cluster with three master nodes like we are doing here, you will need a load balancer in front of the cluster.
 In this case, your wildcard A records will point to the IP address of your load balancer.
-Never fear, I will show you how to deploy a load balancer.
+Never fear, I will show you how to deploy an HA-Proxy load balancer.

-     If you are building a simpler cluster, with only one master node and one infrastructure node, then the wildcard records can simply point to the IP address of your nodes.
-In this case `prd-infra` will point to your master node IP and `prd-apps` will point to your infrastructure node.
-I realize this is slightly confusing.
-Master is "infra" and Infra is "apps".
-This is really a reflection of the architecture of OpenShift itself.
-The "Master" nodes are hosting the infrastructure that manages the OpenShift cluster itself.
-The "Infrastructure" nodes are hosting the infrastructure that supports your applications.
-This is an oversimplification, but it will suffice for now.

 When you have completed all of your configuration changes, you can test the configuration with the following command: